Snixy Kitchen

 Sweet Zing Ginger Oatmeal Green Smoothie

 The real key is the oats, though.
 If you're not already blending oats to your smoothies, you're missing out.
-Adding Quaker Gluten Free Quick 1-Minute Oats to the smoothie makes it extra thick and creamy (even more so if you blend it up ahead of time and leave it in the fridge for the oats to thicken!).
+Adding Gluten Free Quick 1-Minute Oats to the smoothie makes it extra thick and creamy (even more so if you blend it up ahead of time and leave it in the fridge for the oats to thicken!).
 With spinach, fruit, and oats, this smoothie becomes a meal that stands on its own.

 Sweet Zing Ginger Oatmeal Green Smoothie